ebottis/pi-common/README.md

 # pi-common
-General purpose scripts and install stuff for raspberry pi
+General purpose scripts and install stuff for raspberry pi (in progress)

 ### For Adafruit Crickit